CH-UICH-UI

 cp /var/lib/ch-ui/ch-ui.db /var/backups/ch-ui-$(date +%F).db

-Restore by replacing the DB file while the server is stopped.
+Restore by replacing the DB file while the server is stopped, using the same APP_SECRET_KEY the backup was created with.

 Troubleshooting